nwc6624/cs458_assignment_archive/README.md

 # CS 458: Mobile Application Development

+**NOTE, as per syllabus guidelines, most assignments are omitted.
+A private repository is avalible upon request.**

 ## Course Overview
-This repository contains selected projects from CS 458: Mobile Application Development, a course taken at Eastern New Mexico University during Fall 2023.
+This repository contains various projects from CS 458: Mobile Application Development, a course taken at Eastern New Mexico University during Fall 2023.
 The course focused on establishing a foundation for designing, developing, and deploying mobile applications.
 Students explored:
 - The value of mobile applications in enterprise contexts
 - Development principles for Android and iOS
 - Rapid prototyping and design within Android Studio